Tax Alert

 Under the new rule, where a residential property is bought and sold within a year, there will be an automatic assumption that it’s a flipped property and the profits will be fully taxable as business income, unless one of the above-noted exclusions apply.
 However, where the residential property flipping rule doesn’t apply to the disposition of a residential property, case law and the relevant facts would still need to be considered to determine the tax treatment.

-The new rule is complex, and we can help you determine whether it affects you—contact your local advisor or reach out to us here.
+The rule is complex, and we can help you determine whether it affects you—contact your local advisor or reach out to us here.

 Disclaimer